-Work related condition services

-To the extent the covered person is covered or required to be covered by a workers' compensation law.
+Tobacco Cessation Programs and Products Including any service or supply to eliminate or reduce a dependency on, or addiction to, tobacco including but not limited to nicotine withdrawal programs, vapor and e-cigarettes, nicotine gum, patches, lozenges, or inhalers, unless specifically provided by law.
+Training and educational programs Including programs primarily for pain management or vocational rehabilitation unless specifically provided by law.
+Volunteer services Or services which would normally be provided free of charge to a covered person.
+Weight control/weight loss programs Work related condition services To the extent the covered person is covered or required to be covered by a workers' compensation law.
 If the covered person enters into a settlement giving up rights to recover past or future medical benefits under a workers' compensation law, this Plan shall not cover past or future Medical Services that are the subject of or related to that settlement.
 In addition, if the covered person is covered by a workers' compensation program that limits benefits if other than specified health care providers are used and the covered person receives care or services from a health care provider not specified by the program, this Plan shall not cover the balance of any costs remaining after the program has paid.

-Additional Exclusions include, but are not limited to:

-- Services or supplies not Medically Necessary as determined by the Plan and/or the Prescription Drug Plan clinical staff and the state. - Services or supplies that are not specifically listed in the covered benefits section unless such services are specifically required by state or federal law. - Court ordered care or treatment, unless otherwise covered by this Plan, including testing required as a condition of parole or probation; - Testing for aptitude, ability, intelligence or interest.

-Treatment of a condition resulting from:

-- War or an act of war, whether declared or not;

-- Participation in any act which would constitute a riot or rebellion, or commission of a crime punishable as a felony;

-- Engaging in an illegal occupation;

-- Services in the armed forces;

-- Services or supplies received prior to a covered person's effective date or received on or after the date a covered person's coverage terminates under this Plan, unless coverage is extended in accordance with extension of benefit provisions;

-- Services provided by a physician or other health care provider who normally resides in the covered person's home;
+Additional Exclusions include, but are not limited to: Bulk powders, bulk chemicals, and proprietary bases used in compounded medications and over the counter products used in compounded medications.
+Services or supplies not Medically Necessary as determined by the Plan and/or the Prescription Drug Plan clinical staff and the state.
+Services or supplies that are not specifically listed in the covered benefits section unless such services are specifically required by state or federal law.
+Court ordered care or treatment, unless otherwise covered by this Plan, including testing required as a condition of parole or probation; Testing for aptitude, ability, intelligence or interest.
+Treatment of a condition resulting from: War or an act of war, whether declared or not Participation in any act which would constitute a riot or rebellion, or commission of a crime punishable as a felony Engaging in an illegal occupation Services in the armed forces Services or supplies received prior to a covered person's effective date or received on or after the date a covered person's coverage terminates under this Plan, unless coverage is extended in accordance with extension of benefit provisions Services provided by a physician or other health care provider who Services provided by a physician or other health care provider who normally resides in the covered person's home

-- Services rendered from a medical or dental department maintained by or on behalf of a public health entity;
+- Services rendered from a medical or dental department maintained by or on behalf of a public health entity

-- Non-medical conditions related to hyperkinetic syndromes, learning disabilities, intellectual disability, or inpatient confinement for environmental change;
+- Non-medical conditions related to hyperkinetic syndromes, learning disabilities, intellectual disability, or inpatient confinement for environmental change

 - Services or supplies supplied at no charge, or determined by the Plan not to be the most cost-effective setting, procedure or treatment.

 - The following services:

 - Social work

-- Bereavement and pastoral
+- o Bereavement and pastoral

 - o Financial

 - Legal

-- Dietary counseling
+- o Dietary counseling

-- Day care
+- o Day care

-- Homemaker and chore
+- o Homemaker and chore

-- Funeral
+- o Funeral

+- Agreements you or your covered dependent signs with a Network provider for special pricing or for expedited services may negate the Network provider's agreement with this Plan to accept Network contracted amounts and your cost share as payment in full resulting in additional out-of-pocket expenses for you.

+- Services rendered by any provider that are outside the scope of such provider's license or certification.